stanford-policylab/opp/py/data_readme_template.md

 - Most important data is missing, including outcome (arrest, citation, warning), reason for stop, search, contraband, and demographic information on the subject (except name, which is redacted for privacy)
+- call_type was either TS (traffic stop) or SS (subject stop), which we translated to 'vehicular' or 'pedestrian' stops

 ## Mesa, AZ
 **Data notes**: